mahynotch/biclustlib/README.md

 This library is under constant update.
 We expect to review its code and release a first version soon.

+This fork add support to newer version of python and numpy, replacing gmpy with gmpy2.
+Although all attempts to compile Fabia are failed, recommendations are welcomed are appreciated.

 ## Installation

 First you need to ensure that all packages have been installed.